 The western portion of the state is significantly less humid than the eastern part.
 For example, humidity can reach 90% in the east, whereas in the west, the lack of rainfall causes it to be much drier.
 For this reason, droughts are more common in the west.

-It's important to become prepared for periods of extreme heat and drought.
+It's important to become prepared for warm temperatures and drought.

 6. Power Outages